 She has a lifetime interest in Celtic spirituality and folklore and believes fervently in sharing this deep well of knowledge with the wider world.
 She has spent many years journeying through the land of Ireland, connecting with the sacred sites, ancient stones and trees and the magical wild places.
 Tara feels a deep calling to bring others to experience these unique places.

-Chris is originally from Ohio.
-He left the states 24 years ago and has made his home in Ireland for the last 20 years by way of Spain, Finland, Greece, and Hungary.
+Chris is originally from Ohio but has now made his home on a rural homestead in the Mhúscraí Gaeltacht(Irish speaking region) deep in the wilds of West Cork along the shores of the River Lee.
+He left the states 25 years ago and has made his home in Ireland for the last 22 years by way of Spain, Finland, Greece, and Hungary.
 He began his obsession with plants while living in a treehouse for 6 months in an ancient oak woodland in Co.
 Wicklow 20 years past.
 He went on to study organic horticulture and spent several years running a market garden business based out of a Victorian era walled garden adjoining Springfield Castle in Co.
 Limerick.
 His herbal studies began there while growing every kind of medicinal plant he could find seeds for.

-In the past 10 years, he has undertaken formal herbalist training, first at the BSc Herbal Science programme in the Cork Institute of Technology, and then clinical training at the Irish School of Phytotherapy with Nikki Darrell.
+Over the past 13 years, he has undertaken formal herbalist training, first at the BSc Herbal Science programme in the Cork Institute of Technology, and then clinical training at the Irish School of Phytotherapy with Nikki Darrell.
 Chris has been practicing as a community herbalist for the past 5 years now.
 He is passionate about making all his own medicines and has developed some innovative processes incorporating some principles of Alchemy.
 Chris is also kept busy brewing, distilling, and concocting and has of late created many yummy, wild, herbal cocktail experiences, the latest of which featured at the Radical Herbalism Gathering in the Shrewsbury.
-Lastly, he’s been touring the island of Ireland relentlessly for 20 years in search of nature, beauty, and the mysteries of this unique land.
+Lastly, he’s been touring the island of Ireland relentlessly for last 2 decades in search of nature, beauty, and the mysteries of this unique land.